Raphael-Boichot/SNES-to-NeoGeo-MVS-controller-adapter/README.md

 But I must be honest, I always found the NeoGeo CD controllers quite average (mushy push buttons with annoying "plok" sound) and imprecise (the microswitches are cool but joystick is too soft, it's easy to miss a given direction) contrary to the SNES controller which is 100% accurate in any push.
 So the converter.

 ## Is there a lag ?
 Yes of course, about 1/4 to 1/3 of a 60 Hz frame.
-Joke apart: none because code is faster than the NeoGeo I/O controller circuit ans much faster than your brain.
+Joke apart: none because code is faster than the NeoGeo I/O controller circuit and much faster than your brain.

 ## Schematic
 ![](/PCB/Schematic.png)